 Dear Colleagues and Friends,

 Thank you for visiting our website.
 The New Hampshire Chiropractic Association is a non-profit volunteer organization.
-In addition to the numerous services we provide our membership, the NHCA is first and foremost concerned with assisting in the education of the public and our elected officials the benefits chiropractic care provides in achieving health and wellness without the use of drugs or surgery.
-This has become especially important in view of the current heroin and opioid epidemic that has been sweeping across our nation causing illness and despair in an unprecedented manner.
+In addition to the services we provide our membership, the NHCA is first and foremost concerned with assisting in the education of the public and our elected officials on the benefits chiropractic care provides in achieving health and wellness without the use of drugs or surgery.
+This has become especially important in view of the modern opioid epidemic.

 The many devoted and highly educated members of our association will be happy to answer any questions you might have.
 Please feel free to contact us or one of our members for further information.